whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 In a sense, it felt like I was just "being myself," but I wasn't just doing whatever I was used to doing, or doing whatever I felt like.
 I was being my deepest self, connected with that inner voice that would never tolerate meaningless distractions as I walk a meaningful path.

 It is essential to get rid of all distractions so that you can hear that divine voice, as many spiritual leaders have shown.
-Jesus Christ famously began his ministry immediately after fasting for 40 days alone in the desert, during which time he confronted temptations to become wealthy and powerful, and instead chose a path of service.[xxx-bible|matthew 4:1-11]
+Jesus Christ famously began his ministry immediately after fasting for 40 days alone in the desert, during which time he confronted temptations to become wealthy and powerful, and instead chose a path of service.[xxx-bible niv|matthew 4:1-11]

 Ohiyesa described how, among the traditional Sioux, praying alone in the wilderness "was customary with the best young men."[xxx-indian heroes and great chieftains|crazy horse]